- 2013 (4)

 Zidane will work closely with young midfielders in Madrid, including those of junior teams

-Manchester United manager Sir Alex Ferguson is hopeful new signing Robin van Persie will Ferguson Phone286play in his side's Premier League opener against Everton on Monday after a medical on Thursday.
+Manchester United manager Sir Alex Ferguson is hopeful new signing Robin van Persie will play in his side's Premier League opener against Everton on Monday after a medical on Thursday.

 "The fee has been agreed, which we're delighted about," Ferguson said on the United website.
 The Dutch striker was signed from Arsenal on Wednesday for a reported fee of 24 million pounds.